AakashN2k03/Networking/NAT.md

 ## ⭐ Remember This

 > **NAT acts as a translator between a private network and the public Internet, allowing private devices to communicate externally while conserving public IPv4 addresses.**

+## NOTW
+> **Private IPs can be reused because they only need to be unique inside their own local network.
+Public IPs need global uniqueness because Internet routers need to know where to send packets.**